opset/openset/README.md

 OpenSet is in Alpha.
 There may be semi-breaking changes going forward.

 -   External data.
 This feature will allow complex data structures to be passed to OpenSet for use in queries.
 These will data structures will be global to a table and can be used from any `pyql` script as standard `python` data types.
--   Properties.
-A way to set non-event attributes on a `person` record.
-For example, life-time-value, gender or birth-date.
-Properties will appear as regular named `python` variables in `pyql` scripts.

 # Inspiration

-My name Seth Hamilton, I've written commercial software my entire life.

-My first product was released in 1992 --- a graphical BBS product called RoboBOARD.
-After that came web analytics (DeepMetrix) and network monitoring (ipMonitor).
-My last startup (rare.io) did marketing automation.
-In all I've founded three startups, and I've been involved in two major acquisition --- by all measures I have had an exciting career.

-However, in 2015 I found myself writing my first resume and came to a realization.
-Despite writing millions of lines of code, I actually couldn't prove I had written anything.
-100% of the code I had written was owned by someone else at that point in time.

-I love programming, I've been doing it since I was kid, and I especially love C++ (C++11 and beyond are game changing), and extra love messing with data (who doesn't).
-So, I thought this useful solution might be a good project to give back to the community.

-**So, why does this even exist?**

 Way back in 2005 I came across an interesting problem while at DeepMetrix.
 We produced an excellent little product called LiveStats.
 Everyday a million websites got their metrics using our software.

 LiveStats created roughly 40 reports.
 The reports were predefined and continuously updated using data from weblogs and page-scripts.

 This approach seemed perfect... until one day Anheuser-Busch called (they make a beer you've probably heard of).
-Bud wanted to drill into their data, and they wanted to see their data grouped and tabulated as saw fit, and they wanted this all in real-time.
+They wanted a solution that could drill into data, and look at that data in any way they saw fit.
 It was a compelling problem and they were willing to pay handsomely if we could solve it.

 Unfortunately, we had to say no. We didn't have the technology or the capacity to handle their requirements at that time.
 Back then most servers were 32bits, 4 cores was a lot and 4GB was twice as much as you could actually address... not to mention enterprise class hard drives had less capacity than your typical smartphone today... and... our stack was SQL.

 Failure got me thinking, and here we are today.

+## OpenSet 0.3.1 release notes

+-   Triggering is now unified with segmentation.
+Rather than having independent scripts, they now rely on segment scripts, and will notify with entered and exited events.
+Documentation for Triggers and Rest endpoints has been updated.

+-   Segments now have an `on_insert` flag.
+Segments can now be kept super-live by having segment code executed at the time of insert.
+There is overhead in performing this task, so if regular timed refreshes work, it is suggested you use those instead (they will trigger as well if you subscribe to them).

-## OpenSet 0.2.1 release notes
+## OpenSet 0.2.1x release notes

 -   support for properties by way of the `props` variable within your scripts.
 A property can be read or modified during any query, segment, or trigger.
 The script compiler will optimize if `props` are not used.
 Reading `props` will slow down execution of your scripts.
 Writing `props` will slow down execution a little bit more.
 Expect a 2x slowdown when getting and setting props.
 It should be noted only changed `props` are written back: